AntiCodeer/java_DSA/README.md

 - Q18.
 Check if a number is Perfect No or Not.
 - Q19.
 Check Wheather a Year is a Leap Year or No.
 - Q20. xyz is allowed to go out with his friends only on the even days of a given month.
 Write a program to count the number of days he can go out in the month of August.
+- Q21.
+Define two methods to print the maximum and the minimum number respectively among three numbers entered by the user.